p.r. bureau – find press and links here

-I have created installations in abandoned locations, small chambers for individual multi-sensory stimulation, performances, ritualistic exchange, procedural interactions, collaborative projects, and my own small museum which functions synergistically as a giant self portrait and experience oriented community center.
+I have created installations in abandoned locations, small chambers for individual multi-sensory stimulation, performances, ritualistic exchanges, procedural interactions, collaborative projects, and my own small museum which functions synergistically as a giant self portrait and experience-oriented community center.

 I am interested in experience within and without, both literally and symbolically.

-I delve and dwell deep within the recesses of my own heart, mind, and soul and without as my spirit soars to connect with my loved ones, people I meet, strangers I observe, humanity at large and across all time and space, the mysterious ultimate cause.
+I delve and dwell deep within the recesses of my own heart, mind, and soul and without as my spirit soars to connect with my loved ones, people I meet, strangers I observe, humanity at large, and across all time and space to the mysterious ultimate cause.